vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

 DHCP OPTION 82 (INFORMATION OPTION)

 - OPTION 82, also known as a ‘DHCP RELAY AGENT INFOMRATION OPTION’ is one of MANY DHCP OPTIONS
-- It provides additional information about which DHCP RELAY AGENT received the CLIENT’S message, on which Giao diện, in which VLAN, etc.
+- It provides additional information about which DHCP RELAY AGENT received the CLIENT’S message, on which Interface, in which VLAN, etc.
 - DHCP RELAY AGENTS can add OPTION 82 to message they forward to the remote DHCP SERVER
-- With DHCP Snooping enabled, by Mặc định Cisco SWITCHES will add OPTION 82 to DHCP messages they receive from CLIENTS, even if the Switch isn’t acting as a DHCP RELAY AGENT
+- With DHCP Snooping enabled, by Default Cisco SWITCHES will add OPTION 82 to DHCP messages they receive from CLIENTS, even if the Switch isn’t acting as a DHCP RELAY AGENT
-- By Mặc định, Cisco SWITCHES will drop DHCP MESSAGES with OPTION 82 that are received on an UNTRUSTED Cổng
+- By Default, Cisco SWITCHES will drop DHCP MESSAGES with OPTION 82 that are received on an UNTRUSTED Port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2efc6edd-21fd-4c1a-bb11-9c1f761e1d32)